Trump and the Fate of the 30% Solar Tax Credit in 2025

 Why Are People Concerned about the Residential Solar Tax Credit Going Away in 2025?

-As part of the Budget Reconciliation process (known in headlines as Trump’s “One Big, Beautiful Bill”), Congress has proposed terminating the 30% tax credit for residential solar and battery storage, known as 25D.
-This bill has been passed by the House and currently sits with the Senate, where a vote is expected in July.
+As part of the Budget Reconciliation process (known in headlines as Trump’s “One Big Beautiful Bill”), Congress has approved terminating the 30% tax credit for residential solar and battery storage, known as 25D.
+On July 2, this bill was passed by both Chambers of Congress and sent to the President’s desk for signature.

-If passed as currently written, residential solar systems “placed in service” (i.e., installed and passed inspection) by midnight on December 31, 2025 would still qualify for a 30% federal tax credit.
+After some back and forth, both Congress agreed to end the 25D residential solar tax credit after December 31, 2025.
+Residential solar systems installed by this deadline would still qualify for a 30% federal tax credit.
 In 2026 and after, there would be no residential tax credit for homeowners to claim for their investment.

-The current form of the Reconciliation Bill also closes off the 48E tax credit for leased solar systems, in which the installation company claims a 30% tax credit and the homeowner indirectly benefits from lower pricing.
-Abruptly removing access to both the 25D and 48E tax credits threatens the broad spectrum of the residential solar industry, with negative effects for both the industry and homeowners seeking lower bills, energy choice, and environmental benefits.
+Previous versions of this Bill also closed off the 48E tax credit for leased solar systems, in which the installation company claims a 30% tax credit and the homeowner indirectly benefits from lower pricing.
+The Senate has since removed this language, allowing leased systems to qualify for this tax credit for several more years.

-20-year solar industry veteran Brian Lynch joined me to discuss the threat to residential solar tax credits and what the near and long-term future looks like for the solar industry.
+See 20-year solar industry veteran Brian Lynch and Solar.com lead writer Sam Wigness discuss the threat to residential solar tax credits and what the near and long-term future looks like for the solar industry.

 What can we do about the residential solar tax credit going away?